Twulz/Twulz.github.io/_posts/2019-09-03-ci-cd-node-jenkins-jenkins-setup.md

 layout: post
 title:  "CI/CD Pipeline using Node.js and Jenkins - 3: Configure Jenkins"
 date:   2019-09-03
-categories: cicd jenkins node-app
+categories: jenkins server
-tags: cicd jenkins node
+tags: jenkins server cicd git
 ---

 Today I'm carrying on with my CI/CD pipeline by creating the Jenkins server that will do the automated testing and deployment of the Node-App.